 An essential hand tool for both framing and finish carpentry work on the building site & home workshop.
 When they are kept clean, dry, sharp and well looked after any decent set will go on to last a lifetime whilst helping achieve a much cleaner, more precise finish too.

-A set like the blue drapers above will do fine for most site carpenters and is a good quality set for any DiY/hobbyist carpenter, they're really cheap but good solid tools that are rated 5/5 on Amazon.
+A set of Stanley chisels like those above will do perfectly fine for most site carpenters and is a good quality set for any DIY/hobbyist carpenter as well.

 Leave them bevel side down to keep the sharp edge off the floor/work bench etc. whenever you put them down.

 Also, wherever possible I avoid getting them wet.
 Sometimes I'm working outside in the rain and it's unavoidable, in that instance take a minute at the end of the day to dry them off so they don't go rusty.

 I have a protective suede roll like the one pictured above to keep them in instead of the box.
 I bought a second one to keep my auger and flat wood drills bits protected too, both from Amazon.co.uk.
 Tools and drill bits aren't cheap and take a while to sharpen so it's worth spending a few quid if you can afford it to keep them in good condition.

 It's not only important for a good finish but having a razor sharp edge that cuts easily through the timber is also the safest way to work.
 Accidents are far more likely to occur when using excess force to push a blunt tool through the work-piece than using a sharp tool in a controlled motion.
 Click here to go to a page with instructions for sharpening chisels and plane irons.